 This class of adaptation involves the adaptation of cells to changes in the environment (more precisely, the activities labeled life).
 This adaptation can be seen across a variety of time scales.
-A cell may adapt over the short term to various environmental influences by secreting a substance (functioning); a cell may adapt over its lifetime (maturation), or a cell (more accurately, a DNA pool) may also adapt over a very long time span by changing into a cell with other characteristics (evolving).
+A cell may adapt immediately to various environmental influences by secreting a substance (functioning); a cell may adapt over the short term by exhibiting fatigue; a cell may adapt over its lifetime (maturation), or a cell (more accurately, a DNA pool) may also adapt over a very long time span by changing into a cell with other characteristics (evolving).